 What to Budget For on a Sailing Holiday

-- Drinks – Sometimes you can purchase drinks packages, i.e., soft drinks packages, or alcoholic packages, which mean that you can drink whatever you want within that package in an unlimited amount, provided you pay for the package beforehand.
+- Drinks – Sometimes, you can purchase drinks packages, i.e., soft drinks packages or alcoholic packages, which means you can drink whatever you want within that package in an unlimited amount, provided you pay for the package beforehand.
 You can do this at the time of booking, or you can do it when you get on the ship.

 - Day trips and excursions – You will, of course, want to head out and explore the places you’re docking at, so you’ll need cash to pay for excursions.
 If you’ve arranged these yourself beforehand, you don’t need to pay again, but if you’re booking them on the cruise, you’ll need the cash to do so.